-The rental unit: The rental unit is \Box a fl at □ a single room □ an owner- occupied flat □ an owner- partnership flat

-□ other: □ The tenancy

-Location: City:

-Landlord: Name: CVR-No/registration.
-No.:

-Address:

-Tenant: Name: Address:

-Rental unit area: The total gross floor area of the unit is of which s of rooms ousiness premises etc.

-Rights of use of: In addition to the property, under the agreement, the tenant will also have access to and use of the following facilities: (please tick as appropriate)

-Laundry Common garden □ Loft/basement •

-☐ Bicycle parking □ Garage No. ☐ Other facilities :

-Use of the property: Without the landlord's p purposes than: Accommodation for the rior written consent, the r tenant ental unit must not b e used for any other
+The rental unit: The rental unit is □ a fla □ other: t □ a single room ☐ an owner- occupied flat ☐ The tenancy ☐ an owner- partnership flat is a subtenancy Location: City: Landlord: Name: CVR-No/registration.
+N lo.: Address: Tenant: Name: Address: Rental unit area: The total gross floor area of the unit is s of rooms ousiness premises etc. Rights of use of: In addition to the property, under the agreement, the tenant will also have access to and use of the following facilities: (please tick as appropriate) □ Laundry □ Bicycle parking □ Common garden □ Garage No. □ Loft/basement □ Other facilities • Use of the property: Without the landlord's pri purposes than: Accommodation for the t or written consent, the re enant ntal unit must not b e used for any other

-Section 2.
-Period of ten ancy Start: The tenancy starts on the and terminates of on Terminating the tenancy: Either party must terminate the tenancy by a 11 of the agreement, the tenant may termin working day of a month not immediately foll may be terminated by one month's prior not sections 82 and 83 of the Danish Rent Act. ate the tenancy by giving three i owed by a public holiday.
-Howe months' prior notice to the first ver, the tenancy of separate rooms Section 3.
-Payment of r rent Rent: The annual rent is DKK Payment: Rent, etc. is due for payment on the 1st of each (please tick as appropriate) ⊠ Month The monthly/qua arterly rent amounts: DKK Additional charges amount : Service agreement: DKK Total monthly/quarterly amount payable: ОКК Place of payment: The rent etc. must be paid via AU Selfservice https://mit.au.dk/ Note: Any specific conditions relating to the section 11 of the tenancy agreement instructions, must be specified in Section 4.
-Deposit and prepaid rent Deposit: A deposit of DKK (mat x 3 months' rent), will be cha arged with the 2nd months' rent.
-Hereafter, the first payment of rent is due on the 1st in the month following the: Section 5.
-Heating, coo ling, water and electricity Heating: Does the landlord provide heating an If yes, the property is heated by: district heating/natural gas oil-fired central heating electric heating other: nd hot water? (please tick as app oropriate) O Yes O No The annual heating consumption is r measured from Is the tenant responsible for heating If yes, the property is heated by: electricity gas oil/kerosene district heating/natural gas other: the property? (please tick as app propriate) O Yes O No
+Start: The tenancy starts on the and terminates of on Terminating the tenancy: Either party must terminate the tenancy by giving written notice.
+Unless otherwise agreed or specified in section 11 of the agreement, the tenant may terminate the tenancy by giving three months' prior notice to the first working day of a month not immediately followed by a public holiday.
+However, the tenancy of separate rooms may be terminated by one month's prior notice.
+The landlord may terminate the tenancy in accordance with sections 82 and 83 of the Danish Rent Act. on 3.
+Payment o of rent Rent: The annual rent is DKK Payment: Rent, etc. is due for payment on the 1st of each (please tick as appropriate) ⊠ Month □ Qu arter The monthly/o quarterly rent amounts: DKK Additi onal charges amount : Service agreement: DKK Total monthly /quarterly amount payable: DKK Note: Any specific conditions relating to the e rent determination of the instructions must be specified i Note: Any specific conditions relating to the section 11 of the tenancy agreement and prepaid rent instructions, must be specified i section 11 of the tenancy agreement on 4.
+Deposit ar Deposit: section 11 of the tenancy agreement t. x 3 months' rent), will be cha on 4.
+Deposit ar Deposit: Hereafter, the section 11 of the tenancy agreement ad prepaid rent A deposit of DKK (mat t. x 3 months' rent), will be cha on 4.
+Deposit ar Deposit: Hereafter, the section 11 of the tenancy agreement ad prepaid rent A deposit of DKK (mat first payment of rent is due on the 1 {st} in the t. x 3 months' rent), will be cha e month following the: arged with the 2nd mor nths' rent. on 4.
+Deposit ar Deposit: Hereafter, the ion 5.
+Heating, c section 11 of the tenancy agreement ad prepaid rent A deposit of DKK (maximum first payment of rent is due on the 1st in the ooling, water and electricity Does the landlord provide heating an If yes, the property is heated by: district heating/natural gas oil-fired central heating electric heating t. x 3 months' rent), will be cha e month following the: nd hot water? (please tick as app arged with the 2nd mor nths' rent.